 In the third act, Omega Nebula, human consciousness is already floating in higher heavens, lost in the skies over the illusion of materiality and meaningless; similarly as a spaceman losing all his human limits in the border of universe, the Swan Nebula, man by now should experience his real nature as a part of everything, connected to every atom of the creation.

 The final act, Ecstasy, illustrated the ascension of soul to the highest heaven, the source of every manifestation of the universe; through the communion with God, the primary being, the inner light that guides Time through Eternity, human consciousness finds the meaning of its life and finally understands the Mystery.
-Then, soul is ready to restart its descending trip, again.

 Mark Irrlicht's Vision is filled with american minimalism, german kosmische electronic wave, tibetan mysticism, gregorian liturgies, mongolian choirs, improving of consciousness, spiritual ascension, inner space exploration, sidereal space lulls, religions of ecstasy, ritual and shamanic rites, psylocibin trips, ancient mysteries, occultism surveys, gnostic and theosophian doctrines, jungian archetypes, eternal return theory.